SCROLL DOWN FOR PHOTOS YOU CAN GRAB

 I left the classroom in 2006 in order to write full time, but I wasn’t finished with working with young people.
 I began chaperoning student-volunteer trips to New Orleans to help in the post-Hurricane Katrina recovery effort.
 I founded The NOLA Tree, a non-profit youth service organization and served as the Executive Director.
 We worked with other non-profit and service organizations on community building and development projects.

 These days, I’m still writing full time and visiting schools all over world, talking to kids about reading, writing, process and creativity.
-I now have a whole bunch of picture books (Shoeless Joe & Black Betsy,The Shot Heard ‘Round the World, Twenty One Elephants, The Greatest Game Ever Played, Turkey Bowl, The Hallelujah Flight and The Unforgettable Season), a couple teen novels (Playing the Field, Busted), and along with Loren Long, a New York Times bestselling middle grade chapter book series, Sluggers!
+I now have a whole bunch of picture books (Shoeless Joe & Black Betsy,The Shot Heard ‘Round the World, Twenty One Elephants, The Greatest Game Ever Played, Turkey Bowl, The Hallelujah Flight, The Unforgettable Season) and The Soccer Fence, a couple teen novels (Playing the Field, Busted), and along with Loren Long, a New York Times bestselling middle grade chapter book series, Sluggers!

 If you wish to use a photo of me, here are a few to choose from!